MrNemi/AireLogic-tech-test/README.md

 ## Interacting with the API

+1. On your web browser, enter "localhost:<desired port>", in this case "localhost:5000", to view the API once it's running.

-Interacting with the API can be done either via the CLI of the code editor or directly on the web server once it is running.
+2. Interacting with the API can be done either via the CLI of the code editor or directly on the web server once it is running.

-Any changes made to 'main.py' is immediately reflected on the server page as it automatically updates once the program is saved.
+3. Any changes made to 'main.py' is immediately reflected on the server page as it automatically updates once the program is saved.

-Within the editor CLI, typing in the command 'Ctrl+C' is used to stop the API.
+4. Within the editor CLI, typing in the command 'Ctrl+C' is used to stop the API.

+5. Reloading the page after this should display a connection error.

 ## Challenges